pmndrs/xr/docs/API/hit-test.useXRHitTest.md

 > **useXRHitTest**(`fn`, `relativeTo`, `trackableType?`): `void`

-hook for setting up a continous hit test originating from the provided object or xrspace
+Hook for setting up a continous hit test originating from the provided object or xrspace

 ## Parameters